 Enter at 6th Avenue and Central Park South

 One of the three woodlands (with the Ramble and North Woods), this section is often referred to as Central Park’s “secret garden.”
-It was closed off to the public by then-commissioner Robert Moses in the 1930s for use as a bird sanctuary.
-As a result, it remained largely untouched until 2001 when the lush four-acre peninsula was reclaimed and tended by the Central Park Conservancy as part of their Woodlands Initiative.
+It was closed off to the public by then-Parks Commissioner Robert Moses in the 1930s for use as a bird sanctuary.
+As a result, it remained largely untouched until 2001, when the lush four-acre peninsula was reclaimed and tended by the Central Park Conservancy as part of their Woodlands Initiative.
 The area continues to be a refuge for wildlife, but it’s also a newly-discovered favorite for park visitors seeking a peaceful haven.
 While the sanctuary is still fenced off, a rustic gate now marks the entrance to new pathways.
 The Hallett Nature Sanctuary is open daily from 10:00 A.M. until just before sunset; get directions here.

 2. The Heather Garden in Fort Tryon Park

 Fort Tryon Park in upper Manhattan extends from 192nd Street and Fort Washington Avenue north to Riverside Drive near 200th Street.
 Located about 10 minutes from the Cloisters, this lesser-known city escape, designed by the Olmsted Brothers in 1935 for John D. Rockefeller, Jr., is abloom in season with jasmine, hellebores, and daffodils and features one of the largest heather collections in the country.
 The three-acre garden is also filled with trees, shrubs, and perennials for a botanical diversity that attracts birds, butterflies, and other beneficial wildlife.
 Perched on a series of slopes more than 200 feet above the Hudson River, the Heather Garden offers stunning views, making it one of the city’s many enchanting spots to enjoy a picnic.
 Download a map and guide here.